ardanlabs/python-go/pyext/README-A.md

 Listing 6 shows an interactive Python session that walks you through testing the use of the exported to a shared library we wrote in Go.  line 01 we import the `ctypes` module to start.
 Then on line 06, we load the shared library into memory.
 On lines 03-05 we load the `verify` function from the shared library and set the input and output types.
 Lines 06-07 load the `free` function so we can free the memory allocated by Go (see more below).

 Line 08 is the actual function call to `verify`.
 We need to convert the directory name to Python's `bytes` before passing it to the function.
 The return value, which is a C string, is stored in `ptr`.
 On line 09, we convert the C string to a Python `bytes` and on line 10 we free the memory allocated by Go.
-Finally on line 11 we convert `out` from `bytes` to `str` before printing it.
+Finally, on line 11, we convert `out` from `bytes` to `str` before printing it.

 _Note: Line 02 assumes the shared library, `_checksig.so` is in the current directory.
-If you started the Python session elsewhere, change the path to the `_checksig.so`._
+If you started the Python session elsewhere, change the path to the `_checksig.so` in line 02._

 With very little effort we're able to call Go code from Python.